 You believe in analytics and evidence-based management.
 So you have invested in the latest pre-employment assessments to let science inform hiring decisions.
 You have a handful of test scores, but what do you do with them?
 Do you use a mathematical formula to combine the scores, or do you come up with minimum passing scores that applicants must reach?
 In other words, do you use equations or hurdles in selection?

 Analytics is a numbers game.
 You have applicants take assessments that provide numeric scores that indicate how much knowledge, skill, ability, or other characteristics—the KSAOs—applicants have.
 You then link those scores to job performance by conducting a validation study.
 In other words you collect assessment scores and performance scores on a sample of employees and run statistical analyses to see if those scores can predict performance.
 For example, you take a sample of 100 sales representatives and have them take an assessment designed to predict sales performance.
 You then check records to see how much product each one sold, and run statistical analyses to see if the scores relate to sales.
 If they do, you would want to use that assessment to help hire salespeople, as those who score well on the assessment would be likely to perform well on the job.
+(For more on how scientific selection works, see my I-O Psychology textbook).

 This all sounds good, but you have say 8 scores on each applicant.
 What exactly do you do with them?
 Do you use equations or hurdles in selection?